About Public Space Protection Orders (PSPOs)

 We need to balance the needs of those in charge of dogs with the interests of those affected by the activities of dogs, bearing in mind the need for people, in particular children to have access to dog free areas and areas where dogs are kept under strict control.

 If you ignore a PSPO, you can be fined, £100 on the spot (a Fixed Penalty Notice) or up to £1,000 if it goes to court.

 You can’t be fined if you’re a registered blind dog owner.

 Enforcement of the Order

-Fixed Penalty Notices can be issued by any of our Enforcement Officers or by Police Officers or Police Community Support Officers (PCSOs).
+Fixed Penalty Notices can be issued by any of our Locality Officers or by Police Officers or Police Community Support Officers (PCSOs).

 We are not an authority which aims to issue large numbers of Fixed Penalty Notices.
 Our preferred and current approach is to encourage responsible behaviour and to issue Fixed Penalty Notices where this guidance is not adhered to.

 About the consultation